 No minimum order.

-Food science researchers across all disciplines especially food safety, regulatory officials, and industry, and graduate-level students
+Food science researchers across all disciplines (especially food safety), regulatory and industry officials, and graduate-level students

 1. Introduction to Food Fraud